laneboysrc/rc-light-controller/doc/firmware-architecture.md

 ## Input specific components

-The DIY RC Light Controller can get access to the Steering, Throttle and AUX channels either by reading the servo outputs directly from the receiver, or in a single combined UART (serial) signal from a pre-processor.
+The DIY RC Light Controller can get access to the Steering, Throttle and AUX channels either by reading the servo pulses directly from the receiver, or in a single combined UART (serial) signal from a pre-processor.
+Please refer to [hardware-overview.md](hardware-overview.md) for information on the pre-processor.

 - **servo-reader.asm**

-    This file must be used when reading servo channels directly from a receiver.
+    This file must be used when reading servo pulses directly from a receiver.
     Note that all three signals must be present, otherwise the light controller will not function!